jhohm/easyapi/README.md

           └── users.js

-The parent tree contains a file `/api.js` containing documentation of the available API versions, example:
+The parent tree contains a file `/api.js` containing documentation of the available API versions.
+The function names have to match the API versions, for example:

     exports.v1 = function v1(req, res, next) {
       res.end('these are the docs for v1');